Chows23/busApp/README.md

 Next, checkout this [demo of the project](https://mittnexbuss.web.app/).

-## Submissions & Due Date
-You will be required to submit a public Github respository URL and a hosted project URL under "Assignment 1 Submission" in myLearning no later than Friday, December 18th @ 11:59 PM.

-    Late submissions will not be accepted

 ## Set-up
 Get the HTML and CSS starter files for this assignment by cloning this repository: